viniciusgugelmin/single-page-vue/README.md

 ## About The Project
-4fun project - single page with vue
+4fun project - single page with Vue and Materialize

 <img src="info/demo.png" alt="readme-logo" width="800">